mapbox/storytelling/README.md

 9. Repeat until you have the location entered for each of your sections.

 10. Open `index.html` in a browser, and scroll.
 Voila!

+11. There are more options available in `config.js`.
+Refer to the documentation in this README and experiment with the different values as you craft your story.
+If you are familiar with HTML, CSS, and JavaScript, you can customize every aspect of the storytelling map, well beyond the options we've provided in this template.
+Have fun, and please share your work!

 #### Generate Map Position